 Have you filled out a cybersecurity insurance application lately?
-Had a prospective client inquire about your security standards and policies?
-Laid awake at night thinking about that article you read and could it happen to your firm?
-A cyber risk assessment is a great way to methodically work through your cybersecurity profile and come up with objective results and a plan for improvement.
-No network or plan is perfect, and there will always be vulnerabilities.
-It is important to understand your cybersecurity risks as the first step toward getting them under control!
+Or had a prospective client ask about your security standards and policies?
+Maybe laid awake at night thinking about that article you read, and could it happen to your firm?
+With this in mind, a cyber risk assessment is a great way to methodically work through your cybersecurity profile and develop objective results and an upgrade plan.
+Although no network is perfect, and there will always be vulnerabilities.
+Therefore it is essential to understand your cybersecurity risks as the first step toward getting them under control!

 Defining the cybersecurity risk assessment

-With the growing threat of cyber attacks, many companies are prioritizing their cybersecurity risk as a first step to create a safe and digitally secure business environment.
+In fact, with the growing threat of cyber attacks, many companies prioritize their cybersecurity risk as a first step to create a safe and digitally secure business environment.

 - Analyze current business systems and processes